jinju2828/jinju2828/README.md

 ### 📝 ABOUT ME

 - 💎 I have combined three years of experience working as a full stack developer at several early stage startups in Silicon Valley, which were fast paced environments requiring competency in multiple different roles.
-- 👩🏻‍💻 I am currently working as a Gen AI operations engineer in the MLOps team.
+- 👩🏻‍💻 I am currently working as a Software Egineer in the MLOps team.
 - ☕ Ask me about coffee chat.
-- ⚡ Fun fact: I'm a YouTuber with +10000 fans.
+- ⚡ Fun fact: I'm a YouTuber with +10k fans.

 ### 📚 GITHUB STAT